Homemade Loaded Queso

 Erin Parker, The Speckled Palate

-Loaded Queso is the best entertaining appetizer!This homemade queso blanco is studded with ground beef and garnished with avocado, sour cream and jalapeño rounds.
-No shelf-stable cheese or canned milk necessary!
+Loaded Queso is the perfect appetizer for any occasion.
+Studded with ground beef and garnished with avocado, sour cream and jalapeño rounds, this homemade queso blanco is a restaurant-quality dish that's easy to make at home.
+No shelf-stable cheese or canned milk necessary.

 5 from 1 vote